Ricky Ross (musician)

-Richard Alexander Ross (born 22 December 1957) is a Scottish singer-songwriter and broadcaster who is the lead singer of the rock band Deacon Blue.
-Alongside his discography with Deacon Blue, Ross has released a number of solo albums, his first, So Long Ago was released in 1984.
+Richard Alexander Ross (born 22 December 1957) is a Scottish musician.
+He is lead singer of pop-rock band Deacon Blue.
+Alongside his discography with Deacon Blue, Ross has released a number of solo albums: his first, So Long Ago, was released in 1984.

 Biography

 Early life

 Ross was born in Dundee, Scotland, in 1957 and attended the High School of Dundee, an independent school.

 Deacon Blue (1987–present)

 Ross is a founding member and lead singer of the rock band Deacon Blue.
 The band released their debut album, Raintown, on 1 May 1987 in the United Kingdom and in the United States in February 1988.
 Their second album, When the World Knows Your Name (1989), topped the UK Albums Chart for two weeks, and included "Real Gone Kid" which became their first top ten single in the UK Singles Chart.